yhoundz/parm/docs/roadmap.md

 # Roadmap

+> [!IMPORTANT]
+> [Here](https://github.com/users/yhoundz/projects/2) is the GitHub Projects related to Parm.
+I will try to keep this file and the Projects board in sync with each other, but there are no promises regarding that.
+Assume if that item is *not* on the GitHub Projects, then it is not being worked on, or there are no plans to work on it.

 Parm is still in a very early state, and breaking changes are to be expected.
 Additionally, a lot of features may not be implemented yet, or working as expected.
 If you would like to propose a new feature, [create a new issue](https://github.com/yhoundz/parm/issues/new).

 Below are a list of planned features and improvements: